 She was fascinated.
 Not just by the song, which was catchy enough, or the dance, captivating as the movements were.

 It was the window it opened in her soul, just a crack, just enough to let a glimpse of light in, a smell of the outside world.
 It was the way it made her approach that window, nudge the heavy drapes aside, to peer at that other world.
 That other life, a life of neon, of rained-on-pavement scent, of dancing through a city as if, no matter how big it was or how many others lived in it, it all was meant for her.

-That was when she began to look, really look, at the lives of those outside her family and friends’.
-To understand that many people have lives of sweat and burning muscles, of insect bites and starry nights, of blood and fear and the tightrope balance between life and death, and in the face of that knowledge, suddenly everything she had felt like nothing.
+That was when she began to look, really look, at the people outside her family and friends.
+To understand that many have lives of sweat and burning muscles, of insect bites and starry nights, of blood and fear and the tightrope balance between life and death, and so much more.
+In the face of that knowledge, her suddenly previously full life felt empty.
 What her parents molded for her, what was sitting in easy reach, was like the life of a stranger that she was being mistaken for.
 She needed to know what her life could be, and knew she would never find it living in theirs.

 That was the true wisdom she glimpsed, without fully grasping it right away.
 That all those people, all those different lives, they don’t see each other, not really.
 They don’t know that there’s another way to live, that there are whole parts of reality as alien to them as other planets.

 It wasn’t an immediate change, of course.
 The window opened a crack, the curtains parted to let in a glimpse, but it still took a year for her to slowly learn what called to her and what didn’t, and another year to get her trainer’s license, with the assistance of a cousin in the Rangers who helped teach and guide her to the online forms.